aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-via-vba/_index.md

 {{% alert title="Note" color="warning" %}}

 Aspose.Slides never runs the macros in a presentation.
-Additionally, in an operation where a PowerPoint presentation is converted to another file, Aspose.Slides ignores all macros (macros are not carried into  resulting file).
+Additionally, in an operation where a PowerPoint presentation is converted to another file, Aspose.Slides ignores all macros (macros are not carried into the resulting file).

 {{% /alert %}}

 ## **Add VBA Macros**

-Aspose.Slides provides the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides.vba/vbaproject/) class to allow you to create VBA projects (and project references) edit existing modules.
+Aspose.Slides provides the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides.vba/vbaproject/) class to allow you to create VBA projects (and project references) and edit existing modules.
 You can use the [IVbaProject](https://reference.aspose.com/slides/net/aspose.slides.vba/ivbaproject/) interface to manage VBA embedded in a presentation.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
-1. Use the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides.vba/vbaproject/vbaproject/#constructor) contructor to add a new VBA project.
+1. Use the [VbaProject](https://reference.aspose.com/slides/net/aspose.slides.vba/vbaproject/vbaproject/#constructor) constructor to add a new VBA project.
 1. Add a module to the VbaProject.
 1. Set the module source code.
 1. Add references to <stdole>.